2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Missouri

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

-Our 2023 rankings named East Central College the best value school in Missouri for allied health professions students working on their undergraduate certificate.
+Our analysis found East Central College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Missouri.
 East Central College is a small public school located in the rural area of Union.

 Read full report on Allied Health Professions at East Central College

-A rank of #2 on this year’s list means Saint Louis Community College is a great value for allied health professions students working on their undergraduate certificate.
-Located in the suburb of Saint Louis, Saint Louis Community College is a public college with a fairly large student population.
+Out of the 13 schools in Missouri that were part of this year’s ranking, Saint Louis Community College landed the # 2 spot on the list.
+Located in the suburb of Saint Louis, Saint Louis Community College is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at Saint Louis Community College are $5,295 per year.
 While working on their Undergraduate Certificate, allied health majors at Saint Louis Community College accumulate an average of around $14,418 in student debt.